Skip to navigation Skip to content

 Granting an extension

 Generally, no more than 2 extensions of time will be granted.
-This practice assures that no more than 3 months of services after the date of injury may be excluded when a NOPB is issued.
+This practice makes sure that no more than 3 months of services after the date of injury can be excluded when a Notice of past benefits (NOPB) is issued.
 Each case is assessed independently.

 See:

-An extension may be granted when a case has:
+An extension may be granted when a claim has:

-• the agency may grant an additional 28 days from the date the Statement by claimant (SBC) was due if the request is received before the current due date
+• the agency may grant an additional 28 days from the date the SBC was due if the request is received on or before the original due date

-• and the request is received on or before the due date of the SBC
+• request is received on or before the due date of the SBC

-• the agency may grant an additional 28 days to return the completed SBC, if the request is received before the current due date
+• the agency may grant an additional 28 days to return the completed SBC, if the request is received on or before the original due date

 • the due date provided on the Notice to Claimant (NTC) has passed